elanmed/ff.nvim/README.md

 `ff.nvim` prioritizes performance in a few ways:

 - Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
+- New searches interrupt ongoing processing for previous searches
 - A max of `opts.max_results_considered` files with a fuzzy match are processed
     - Frecent files are checked for a fuzzy match first, then files from `fd`
     - For empty inputs, a max of `opts.max_results_rendered` files are processed